Covid–19 coronavirus: a cross-jurisdictional update on the pandemic’s impact on tax regulations

 The tax credits do not generate interest and may be used to offset other taxes and social security contributions, can be transferred to third parties or other group companies, or used to claim a tax refund.

 Suspension of deadline for the payment of taxes and of tax inspections and assessments

 Deadlines for the payment of taxes are extended from 8 March to 31 May 2020 subject to certain exceptions.

 Certain tax inspections, assessments, collections and disputes are suspended until 31 May 2020.

 Relief for filing of tax returns

-A law has been adopted by the parliament to confirm the extension of the deadline for filing the 2019 income tax returns regarding individuals and companies taxpayers to 30 June 2020.
-This measure had already been announced by the direct tax authorities (ACD) on 17 March 2020.
-The same extension applies i) to the option for joint taxation and ii) to the option for the 20% final withholding tax on interest paid by EU/EEA paying agents which can be made by individuals until 30 June 2020 for income tax purposes.
+The deadline for filing the 2019 income tax returns regarding individuals and companies taxpayers was extended to 30 June 2020.
+The same extension was applicable i) to the option for joint taxation and ii) to the option for the 20% final withholding tax on interest paid by EU/EEA paying agents which can be made by individuals.

-In addition, the law provides for the suspension of the three-month limitation period applicable to lodge a complaint with the director of the ACD up to 30 June 2020.
+In addition, the three-month limitation period applicable to lodge a complaint with the director of the ACD was suspended until 30 June 2020.

 Deferral of payments for income taxes